-Art Historian Ruth Polleit Riechert, PhD, would like to make the opaque art market more transparent for you by publishing her newsletter “Art A-Z”.
+Art Historian Ruth Polleit Riechert, PhD, would like to make the opaque art market more transparent for you by publishing her weekly newsletter “Art A-Z”.
 Don’t miss any of the 26 issues and sign up here.
 See also her previous posts about “Street Art” (in German), “Printmaking” (in English), “documenta” (in English), “Modern Art” (English), and “Expressionism” (English).

 Book your art advisory consult: